DHS Emerging Technologies Project

 Recent Updates from GCRI

-In September, GCRI put out an open call for people interested in seeking our advice or collaborating on projects with us as part of our annual Advising and Collaboration Program.
-The GCRI Advising and Collaboration Program is an opportunity for anyone interested in...
+In June, GCRI put out an open call for people interested in seeking our advice or collaborating on projects with us as part of our annual Advising and Collaboration Program.
+The GCRI Advising and Collaboration Program is an opportunity for anyone interested in global...